ChronoSheets/ChronoSheets-CSharp-Client/docs/FleetApi.md

             try
             {
-                // Get a particular vehicle
+                // Get a particular vehicle.
+Does not require any special permission.
                 CSApiResponseFleetVehicle result = apiInstance.FleetGetVehicleById(vehicleId, xChronosheetsAuth);
                 Debug.WriteLine(result);
             }